Homes in the Wild

 Using materials that have grown near by, planting combinations that support wildlife, adding water and trees, looking after your soil and growing your own food.

-Human design in collaboration with the wild, is an opportunity to create something intensely beautiful.
+Human design in collaboration with wildness, is an opportunity to create something intensely beautiful.

-A garden is where we reflect our personal relationship to the world.
+A garden is where we reflect our personal relationship to life.
 It is a place where we can attempt to mimic and magnify the ambience of our favourite wild places and put our home right in the middle of them.

 When you wander into a wild place, you feel it; a holistic, sensory ambush, that draws a memory from your bones.
 A garden, a home in the wild, is a place where that memory can become a tangible sense of participation.